Domain Wall Bianchi Type $VI_0$ Universe in $f(R,T)$ Gravity: Metric and gravity

 where $T_{ij}=-\frac{2}{\sqrt{-g}}\frac{\delta\sqrt{-g}}{\delta g_{ij}}L_m,$ $\Theta _{ij} =-2T_{ij} +g_{ij} L_{m} -2g^{\alpha \beta } \frac{\partial ^{2} L_{m} }{\delta g^{ij} \partial g^{\alpha \beta }}$, $f_{R} =\frac{\partial {\rm \; }f\left(R,T\right)}{\partial R} $ and $f_{T} =\frac{\partial {\rm \; }f\left(R,T\right)}{\partial T} $.\\ We assume the function $f(R,T)$ in the following form:

-The late time domination of the domain wall network to the energy density provides a very small contribution to anomalies of cosmic microwave background (CMB).
+The late-time dominance of the domain wall network over the energy density provides a very small contribution to anomalies in the cosmic microwave background (CMB).
 The frozen domain wall is a proposed candidate of dark energy \cite{Avelino and Sousa 2015}.
 The energy momentum tensor for a thick domain wall of the following form \cite{Sahoo and Mishra 2013b} is given by

-where $ \rho $, $ p $ stands for energy density and pressure of domain wall respectively, and $ u_{i} $ is the unit space like vector in the same direction with $u_{i}u^{i}=-1$.
-Here $ \rho=\rho_b+\sigma_d $ and $ p=p_{b}-\sigma_d $ in which the quantities $\rho_b$ and $ p_b $ stands for energy density and pressure of the barotropic fluid and $\sigma_d$ is the tension of domain wall.
-It is believed that there in an anisotropic phase of evolution of the universe i.e. the universe may be anisotropic in the early phase of evolution.
-Bianchi type $ I-XI $ space times are important in the study of anisotropic universe.
+where $\rho$ and $p$ stand for energy density and pressure of the domain wall, respectively, and $u_{i}$ is the unit space-like vector in the same direction with $u_{i}u^{i}=-1$.
+Here $\rho=\rho_b+\sigma_d$ and $p=p_{b}-\sigma_d$, in which the quantities $\rho_b$ and $p_b$ stand for energy density and pressure of the barotropic fluid, and $\sigma_d$ is the tension of the domain wall.
+It is believed that there is an anisotropic phase of evolution in the universe, i.e., the universe may be anisotropic in the early phase of evolution.
+Bianchi type $I-XI$ space times are important in the study of the anisotropic universe.
 We consider the Bianchi type $VI_0$ space time as